ph4n70mr1ddl3r/xenlz/README.md

 Imagine a Layer Zero Relay Chain for XEN.
 Then all other projects in the XEN ecosystem as a parachain.*
-No single XENian must be left behind.

-*as long as it's fairly done unlike JL's frontran shits.
+*as long as it's fairly done unlike JL's scams.

 https://twitter.com/ph4n70mr1ddl3r